n8n-io/n8n-docs/docs/example/outlook-import.md

 **11.** The `Switch` Node checks the "inbox" line in the json that got freshly added by the Script in the Step before and sends them to the right node for the right sub-organization<br>
 ![](/_images/workflows/workflows/WF-outlook-import-switch-node.png)<br>
 **12.** The `Upload Document` node uploads the saved attachments to DOC².
-You just have to specify what inbox, in this case 101_Kostenrechnung and to what sub-organization it is supposed to be uploaded.<br>
+You just have to specify what inbox, in this case 101_Polydocs and to what sub-organization it is supposed to be uploaded.<br>
 ![](/_images/workflows/workflows/WF-outlook-import-Doc-Upload.png)<br>
-**13.** In your Doc² you have to add classification rules, so that the Upload Node knows where to upload the documents.<br>
+**13.** In your DOC² you have to add classification rules, so that the Upload Node knows where to upload the documents.<br>
-    13.1 Open Doc²<br>
+    13.1 Open DOC²<br>
     13.2 Go to the Settings page<br>
     13.3 Click on `Classification and Extraction`<br>
     13.4 In `Classification Rules` Click on **ADD**.<br>
     ![](/_images/workflows/workflows/WF-outlook-import-classification-rules.png)<br>
-    13.5 For the Pattern enter your Outlook folder name, in this example it is `101_Kostenrechnung`<br>
+    13.5 For the Pattern enter your Outlook folder name, in this example it is `101_Polydocs`<br>
     13.6 For the type select `E-Mail`<br>
     13.7 For Sub Organization select the Subu Organization where the documents should be uploaded.<br>
-    13.8 For the Document Type you can enter whatever Document Type you want.
-Leave Blank for any Document Type<br>
+    13.8 You can enter any document type as the document type.
+Leave the field blank for each document type<br>

 <ins>Here is the complete workflow for you to download:</ins>